matthewdeanmartin/paipi/SOURCE.md

     payload: PackageGenerateRequest = Body(...),
 ) -> StreamingResponse:
     """
-    Generate a package ZIP from README + metadata with caching.
+    Generate a package ZIP from README + metadata using the Docker Open Interpreter flow in paipi.generate_package, with simple name-based caching.

-    For now, this generates a stub package with basic structure.
-    Future versions will use AI to generate more sophisticated packages.
+    Request model: PackageGenerateRequest (readme_markdown + metadata). :contentReference[oaicite:1]{index=1}
     """
+    # We still guard on ai_client presence if you use it as a feature-flag
     if not ai_client:
         raise HTTPException(
             status_code=503,
             detail="AI service is not available.
 Please check configuration.", )

+    if not payload.readme_markdown:
+        raise HTTPException(status_code=400, detail="readme_markdown is required")

     package_name = payload.metadata.get("name", "unknown-package")

-    # Check cache first
+    # 1) Cache check (same behavior you had)
     try:
         loop = asyncio.get_event_loop()
         cached_zip = await loop.run_in_executor(